 The TSE Board comprises four directors.
-The balance of skills, backgrounds, experience and knowledge for the sectors in which the TSE Group operates, remains appropriate in the context of the reshaped organisation and its governance arrangements.
+The balance of skills, backgrounds, experience and knowledge for the sectors In which the TSE Group operates, remains appropriate in the context of the reshaped organisation and its governance arrangements.
 The TSE Board has a Chairman but there is not a Chief Executive Officer responsible for a single business.
 None of the four directors hold executive management positions in the UK or MLE Businesses but bring experience in audit and industry matters as well as independent challenge.
 Three of the directors are members of the board of the ultimate parent company, TSL, two directors are also senior executive managers in TSL and one of those directors (the Chief Executive Officer of TSL) is also Chairperson of the Supervisory Board of TSN.
-Two are also directors of TSE's main operating company in the UK, TSUK.
-A third TSE Director was also the TSUK Chairperson until 1 January 2025.
+Three are also directors of TSE's main operating company in the UK, TSUK, including the TSUK Chairperson.
 The size and structure of the Board is appropriate for the Company.